numerique-gouv/people/README.md

 command each time you are pulling code from the project repository to avoid dependency-related or migration-related issues.

-Your Docker services should now be up and running 🎉
+Your Docker services should now be up and running! 🎉

 Note that if you need to run them afterward, you can use the eponym Make rule: